 At St Luke’s CE School, we believe that it is important that children learn to read fluently as quickly as possible so they can begin to gain knowledge for themselves.

 We also believe that the personal satisfaction and fulfilment that reading brings has value in its own right.
-Reading for pleasure, both individually and with others, has a high profile at St Luke’s, with a daily class story-time, well-stocked and diverse class libraries and an annual Book Week celebration in March.
+Reading for pleasure, both individually and with others, has a high profile at St Luke’s, with daily class story-times, well-stocked and diverse class libraries and an annual Book Week celebration in March.

-Early Reading and Phonics
+Teaching Early Reading and Phonics

 At St Luke’s, we believe that all our children can become fluent readers and writers.
 We teach reading through Little Wandle Letters and Sounds Revised, a systematic and synthetic phonics programme.
 We start teaching phonics quickly in Reception and follow the Little Wandle Letters and Sounds Revised progression, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.